Office of the Auditor General

 By exercising these responsibilities, the Auditor General helps the House of Assembly hold the government to account for its management of public funds, and contributes to a well-performing public sector.

-The Auditor General is Michael Pickup.
+The Acting Auditor General is Terry Spicer.

 For more information, visit the website of the Office of the Auditor General of Nova Scotia: